categories

 The major challenges described above are not the only causes of concern to organizations supporting a remote workforce.
 While some of the following items may seem minor, they can dramatically affect the success of at-home workers.
 Here are more issues employees highlighted when asked to answer the question of what is the most challenging aspect of working from home.

-9. Unreliable Internet connectivity
+9. Unreliable Internet Connectivity

 Working from home demands reliable Wi-Fi or other means of providing an Internet connection.
 Failing to network successfully leaves an employee feeling truly isolated in their home office.
 While a bad Internet connection might be expected when working from the local coffee shop, it should not be one of the problems of working from home.

-Overcoming this challenge requires an employer’s cooperation.
+PRO TIP: Overcoming this challenge requires an employer’s cooperation.
 They should ensure that all members of their remote teams have all the tools necessary to succeed from home.
 This includes a fast and reliable Internet connection and updated software.
 Companies should strongly consider reimbursing employees so they can upgrade their connectivity options.

 Technical challenges can be difficult to resolve for remote workers.
 The technical experts who can fix their problem are not available as they would be in a traditional office.
 Workers may have difficulty in setting up their systems that impact productivity.
 Even after getting everything configured correctly, a problem can arise that makes it impossible for a remote worker to do their job.

-Remote workers face technical issues on their workstations, and making use of remote support software can quickly resolve the problem without disturbing employees’ work.
+PRO TIP: Remote workers face technical issues on their workstations, and making use of remote support software can quickly resolve the problem without disturbing employees’ work.
 Such software features remote control functionality that enables support staff to determine the cause, give instant aid, and access the worker’s system.
 With this, an employee doesn’t have to make complicated clarifications or troubleshoot, resulting in quicker issue resolution.

 Moreover, there are collaborative features like chat that encourage logical-thinking workers to take part in the process.
 And utilizing secure remote access software helps to protect data and control access, reducing the risk of unwanted intrusion.